Shop 'Totem Pole Cactus - Pachycereus schottii monstrosus' | Planet Desert

 It can also be accented around pools or ponds or used as a xeriscape plant in combination with other desert plants.
 To create a vertical or architectural effect, place it against a tall wall.

+To create a vertical or architectural effect, place it against a tall wall.
 The totem pole cactus blooms at night, produces light pink blossoms in late spring that open at dusk and close by mid-morning.
-These flowers attract pollinators such as bees and butterflies, contributing to the plant's reproductive success.
 It also produces an edible egg-shaped red fruit with red pulp.

 The spines on these towering totem pole cacti are shorter than other Arizona giants, such as the saguaro or organ pipe, allowing its bright yellowish green stem to be prominently visible.

-Remember, new plants can get burned in the full sun as they were probably grown in a greenhouse; therefore, gradually increase their exposure to direct sunlight.
-If the sun is too bright and is burning your plant's leaves, consider purchasing a sunshade or moving the plant indoors to a more shaded location.
+2. If the sun is too bright, consider purchasing a sunshade or moving the plant indoors to a more shaded location.

 Optimal Soil & Fertilizer Needs

 The totem pole cactus prefers sandy, well-drained soil, as excess moisture can promote root and stem rot.
 Planet Desert specializes in succulents and has specialized cactus potting soil that includes an organic substrate with mycorrhizae to help with the growth of a healthy root system to help your cactus plants thrive.
-As an okay alternative, you can create your own potting mix by combining equal portions of perlite, coarse sand, and good natural potting soil.
+You can create your own potting mix by combining equal portions of perlite, coarse sand, and good natural potting soil.

 Hardiness Zones More